kawsar-95/qa-automation-assignment/README.md

   - The test scripts are located in the `cypress\e2e` directory.
   - api automation script are located in the `api automation` directory.

-That's it!
-You have successfully installed and executed the QA Automation Home Assignment.